Ichikawa Chiba, Japan Travel Guide

 Can cause significant disruptions to transportation.

 Spring and autumn present the most comfortable weather for exploring parks, temples, and cityscapes.
 Late March to early April the ideal time for cherry blossoms.
-Late October to late November offers the best autumn colors.
+Late October to late November offers the best autumn leaves.

 Late March to early April.

-Late October to late November.
+The End of october to late November.

 Spring and autumn for comfort.